How to keep Your camper cool- survive vanlife when it’s crazy HOT

 How to Find Motorhome Parking and UK overnight stopovers- legal, free and easy.

-We have several 12v portable fans in the van to help move air around and keep things feeling cooler.
+We have several USB portable fans in the van to help move air around and keep things feeling cooler.
 These are the ones we have– they’re easy to use and charge, and aren’t too loud to use at night.

 If you’re planning to spend any time staying off grid with your motorhome (also known as motorhome wild camping), then we highly recommend switching out your van lights for low power LED ones.
 This will help reduce the amount of battery power you use AND they’ll give off less heat- win win.